Kloudless/kloudless-java/README.md

 # Getting Started

-## Obtain bearer token
+## Obtaining a Bearer Token

 API requests to Kloudless require Bearer Token Authentication.
-We will describe two ways to obtain the Bearer Token via OAuth 2.0.
+We will describe two ways to obtain the Bearer Token via OAuth 2.0 below.

 ### Out-of-band OAuth Flow
 1. Find the Application ID (App ID) located [here](https://developers.kloudless.com/applications/*/details) and copy it to your clipboard.
-2. Visit the following URL, but replace APPLICATION_ID with the APP ID in your clipboard: https://api.kloudless.com/v1/oauth/?&scope=any.storage&client_id=APPLICATION_ID&response_type=token&state=13373
+2. Visit the following URL, but replace APPLICATION_ID with the APP ID from your clipboard: https://api.kloudless.com/v1/oauth/?&scope=any.storage&client_id=APPLICATION_ID&response_type=token&state=13373
 3. After granting access to a specific cloud service, you should be able to obtain an access token (A.K.A Secret Token) for the account.
-Please copy this onto your clipboard.
+Please copy this to your clipboard.

 Now you can initialize the Java SDK with the following account to make requests.